-- A statewide symposium, hosted in partnership with the Association for Behavioral Health, explored strategies for collaboration between community behavioral health providers and schools to provide timely, effect behavioral health services for students; - A morning rooted in music, movement, and motivation, MAMH partnered with youth advocates to host a spin class fundraiser for May is Mental Health Month; - Activities designed to promote understanding, respect, and friendship across generations through Good Neighbor Day events in Cambridge and Northampton by MAMH's OABHN and the MA Coalition to Build Community and End Loneliness; and - A celebration of former US Congressman Patrick J. Kennedy's new book, Profiles in Mental Health Courage, offering deeply compelling stories about the bravery and resilience of those living with mental health and substance use conditions.
+- A statewide symposium, hosted in partnership with the Association for Behavioral Health, exploring strategies for collaboration between community behavioral health providers and schools to provide timely, effect behavioral health services for students; - A spin class fundraiser providing a morning of movement and motivation, hosted by youth advocates in partnership with MAMH for May is Mental Health Month; - Good Neighbor Day activities in Cambridge and Northampton promoting understanding, respect, and friendship across generations hosted in partnership with the MA Coalition to Build Community and End Loneliness; and - A celebration of former US Congressman Patrick J. Kennedy's new book, Profiles in Mental Health Courage, offering deeply compelling stories about the bravery and resilience of those living with mental health and substance use conditions.